 Curiosity about the world around us is an attribute which children naturally possess from birth.
-At Bradley Barton, we aim to nurture this the inspiring yet systematic teaching within the disciplines of biology, chemistry and physics.
+At Bradley Barton, we aim to nurture this with inspiring and systematic teaching within the disciplines of biology, chemistry and physics.
 Our children acquire scientific knowledge through their engaging curriculum vehicles which are rooted in real-life experiences and intended to create pleasurable challenge through addressing misconceptions, learning from mistakes and exploring real world 'big ideas'.
-Children’s weekly Outdoor Classroom gardening provision offers hands-on opportunities to explore and apply knowledge gained from the natural sciences.
+Children’s weekly Outdoor Classroom provision offers hands-on opportunities to explore and apply knowledge gained from the natural sciences.
 Meanwhile, they develop the scientific skills that are instrumental both in fostering a lifelong love of science and equipping them for the rigours of the 21st century workplace.

 Where possible, meaningful links to our curriculum vehicles are made to maximise pupil engagement.
 For example, in the Year Three “Yabadabadoo!” vehicle, which focussed on life in the Stone Age, the science focus for the half term was rocks and soils.
-Topics such as Plants are taught in Key Stage One and studied again in further detail throughout Key Stage Two.
+Topics such as 'Plants' are taught in Key Stage One and studied again in further detail throughout Key Stage Two.
 This model allows children to build upon their prior knowledge and increases their enthusiasm for the topics, whilst embedding this procedural knowledge into the long-term memory.

 Assessment is carried out through considering the outcomes of a range of learning activities from the topic, alongside informal quizzes.
 Teachers use the nationally-moderated “Association for Science Education” Examples of work when making their judgements.